jamin1317/OpenClaw/README.md

 ## Prerequisites

-- A Proxmox VE host (tested on 8.x)
+- A home lab server running ubuntu.
+- Below are instructions for installing ubuntu on proxmox.
+Installing proxmox is outside the scope of this project.
 - A machine or VM with at least:
   - 4 CPU cores (8+ recommended for larger models)
   - 8 GB RAM (16+ GB recommended)